notesofcliff/delve/src/home/doc/admin/Installation_and_Setup.md

 ## Hosting with CherryPy

-Flashlight uses CherryPy to host the Django web app.
-The `serve` management command starts the CherryPy server to serve the Flashlight web UI.
+Delve uses CherryPy to host the Django web app.
+The `serve` management command starts the CherryPy server to serve the Delve web UI.

 ```bash
 ./fl serve